Subscription Retention

 • Identify platform differences — Filter by Platform to see if iOS and Android subscribers retain differently.

-• Spot billing cycle issues — Look for sharp drops at Day 7 (weekly plans), Day 30 (monthly plans), or Day 365 (yearly plans).
+• Spot billing cycle issues — Look for sharp drops at Day 7 (weekly plans), Day 30 (monthly plans), or Day 365 (yearly plans) in the retention table.
 These indicate renewal failures or intentional cancellations.

 Frequently asked questions